-- a the creation and extension of industrial development areas;
+- the creation and extension of industrial development areas;

-- b the exploitation of natural resources owned by the nation and the installation of beneficiation plants related to such exploitation; and
+- the exploitation of natural resources owned by the nation and the installation of beneficiation plants related to that exploitation; and

-- c other causes provided by the Expropriation Law and by other laws.
+- other causes provided by the Expropriation Law and by other laws.

-The Ministry of the Agrarian Reform is the authority competent to notify an expropriation to the Ejido Commission.
-Such notification shall be made:
+The Ministry of Agrarian Reform is the authority competent to notify an expropriation to the Ejido Commission, which shall be made:

-- b through a publication in the Official Daily of the Federation; and
+- through publication in the Official Journal of the Federation; and

-- c through a publication in the official newspaper of the corresponding state.
+- through publication in the official newspaper of the corresponding state.